Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_Install&Maint.md

 **COMMITTEE** name - Wood, Machine, Metal, etc

-**MACHINE** name – eg SAWSTOP for SawStop table saw, or COLCHESTER for Colchester lathe
+**MACHINE** name â€“ eg SAWSTOP for SawStop table saw, or COLCHESTER for Colchester lathe

-**INDEX** – a sequential number starting with one and continuing with upper case letters if needed
+**INDEX** â€“ a sequential number starting with one and continuing with upper case letters if needed

 So the woodshop's second SawStop would be WOOD-SAWSTOP-2